-Students in 10th through 12th attend classes taught by qualified adjunct instructors.
+By invitation only and available only to select current students, students in 10th through 12th attend classes taught by qualified adjunct instructors.
 Our Montessori Secondary program includes thematic instruction; discovery-based learning; individual and small-group learning projects; authentic and performance-based assessment; small advisory groups; community service, internships, and Dual Enrollment.

 What makes a great MSR Secondary student?

 Someone who is a self-directed, active learner, and curious about our world.
 We want students who do not simply listen to lectures and repeat the information.
 Students should be engaged in creative thinking and problem solving.
 We see ourselves as engaged facilitators in their learning process.
 In exchange for the promises we make to them, we invite a reciprocal agreement from the students.
 They are given responsibility and respect.

 What subjects are included in the curriculum?